 Air cooling is a simple means of dissipating heat within industrial and mobile machines.

 The fluid – usually oil or water-glycol – flows through a cooler.
 A fan draws air and drives it through the cooling element.
-Thus, there is a temperature difference and heat exchange takes place resulting in an increase in air temperature which is then released in the environment.
+Thus, there is a temperature difference and heat exchange takes place.
+Of this results an increase in air temperature which is then released into the environment.

 This process reduces the average temperature of the fluid up to a few Celsius degrees over the actual environmental temperature.

 It is possible to install an air cooler in almost every situation, with a minimum impact on the existing lay out.

-The operating costs are correspondingly low and can be reduced further by using a speed-controlled fan.
+The operating costs are correspondingly low and their further reduction is possible by using a speed-controlled fan.
 With new designs using special, low noise fans and optimised air ducting we can also offer coolers with outstanding low noise emissions.

 A wide range of coolers is available, with either axial and radial fan designs.
 AC, DC electric drives, and hydraulic motors ensure versatility in catering to a variety of applications and ambient conditions.

-The aluminium cooling elements are manufactured in our own HYDAC production plants.
-The cooling elements in ‘plate and bar’ construction demonstrate particularly impressive strength, design flexibility and optimal heat transfer.
+The manufacture of the aluminum cooling elements takes place in our own HYDAC production plants.
+The cooling elements in ‘plate and bar’ construction demonstrate particularly impressive strength, design flexibility, and optimal heat transfer.

 We offer a large selection of air fin and fluid turbulator designs, ensuring radiators are tuned to provide maximum capacity in every situation – even in extremely contaminated environments.

 Since product life cycles get shorter, it is necessary to develop multiple reliable versions of a new cooler design as soon as possible.
 Technical simulation plays an essential role here because it helps reduce development costs and times.

-Moreover, simulation as part of the development process results in more accurate design and optimization, long before the prototypes are produced.
-Last but not least,real-life tests can be kept to an absolute minimum.
+Moreover, simulation as part of the development process results in the more accurate design and optimization.
+This happens long before the production of the prototypes.
+Last but not least, real-life tests can be kept to an absolute minimum.